 Hand rankings in 32 Card Draw Poker are different than 52 card poker because the stripped deck makes certain combinations of cards more likely.
 In particular, the rankings for flushes and full houses are reversed from standard poker.
 In addition, in the cases where hands are exactly equal, the hand will be decided by suit.
 Flushes, straights, straight flushes and nothings are determined by the suit of the highest card.
 Pairs and two pairs are decided by the suit of the highest kicker.
 The kicker is the leftover card that isn’t part of a pair.
 For example, if two players both got two Kings and 2 Jacks, the suit, not the rank, of the 5th card would be used to determine the winner.
 Full houses, three of kind and four of a kind can never be tied by rank, so they are never decided by suit.

-In No Limit game there is any bet limit.
-Every player makes any bet in any betting round.
-Minimum bet is equal to Big Blind for 2-3 players and Over Blind for 4-5 players.
-For example, in the 1/2 No-Limit game without Over Blind for 2-3 players, Bet must be equal to 2.
+In a No Limit game in the 32 cards game, there is no bet limit.
+Every player makes a bet in any betting round.
+The minimum bet is equal to Big Blind for 2-3 players and Over Blind for 4-5 players.
+For example, in the 1/2 No-Limit game without Over Blind for 2-3 players, the bet must be equal to 2.
 For example, in the 1/2 No-Limit game with Over Blind for 4-5 players, both Bet and Raise must be equal to 4.

 The blinds are posted.
 If there are two or three players, the player to the left of the dealer posts the small blind, equal to half of the table’s lower limit stake.
 The next player to the left posts the big blind, twice the small blind.
-If there’s more than 3 players, the next player to the left posts the over blind, equal to twice the amount of the big blind (i.e., the same as the upper table limit).
+If there are more than 3 players, the next player to the left posts the over-blind, equal to twice the amount of the big blind (i.e., the same as the upper table limit).

 - Blinds: 3

 - Over Blind: 12